 What is a conveyor belt?

-Which material types can be transported?
+Which types of material can be transported here?

 For the normal recycling machine, there are many different conveyor belts, since several materials are separated here.

 There are many manufacturers to these plants.
 Here are some familiar names: AZO, Horstmann, A + T, Sutco, Zeno and PWL.